wp-plugins/e-learning-critical-thinking/readme.txt

 == Description ==

 This plugin allows you to add questions, tips, reminders, and notes to the sidebar of a blog post.
-It is geared towards educators (corporate and institutional) to enable a better learning environment.
+It is geared towards educators (corporate and institutional) to enable a better <a href="http://www.intellum.com">E-learning</a> environment.

 Features include: